ltratt/pizauth/README.md

   * The token URI.
   * Your "Client ID" (and in many cases also your "Client secret"), which identify your software.
-  * The scope(s) which your OAuth2 access token will give you access to.
+  * (In some cases) The scope(s) which your OAuth2 access token will give you access to.
 For pizauth to be able to refresh tokens, you may need to add an explicit `offline_access` scope.
   * (In some cases) The redirect URI (you must copy this *exactly*, including trailing slash `/` characters).
 The default value of `http://localhost/` suffices in most instances.